dimorphic/chappie-brain/README.md

 # chappie-brain
-Chappie Brain / Consciousness recreated in JavaScript : React, Angular and Canvas implementations (so far).
+Chappie Brain / Consciousness recreated in JavaScript, available in 3 flavors (so far!) : React, Angular and Canvas.

 #### Available branches: